PhinaG/MobizAssessment/README.txt

 1. Clone the repository using https://github.com/PhinaG/MobizAssessment.git

 2. Backend Setup
-Navigate to the backend directory and follow these steps: cd path

-Install Dependencies:
-npm install
+Install Dependencies if required: npm install

 Start the Backend Server:
-npx ts-node path (e.g. npx ts-node employee-management-ts/src/index.ts)
+npx ts-node employee-management-ts/src/index.ts

 The backend server should now be running on http://localhost:3000.

 3. Frontend Setup
-Navigate to the frontend directory and follow these steps: cd path
+Navigate to the frontend directory and follow these steps: cd employee-frontend

 Install Dependencies (if required): npm install